vanpattenmedia/wpro/README.md

 *	Custom header images does not work.
 I guess this is unfixable?
 *	Is CURLOPT_FOLLOWLOCATION still a problem?
 Test it.
 *	Make sure we are tagging the versions in the git repo properly.
 Also check out: https://getcomposer.org/doc/articles/aliases.md under "branch alias".
+*	At unsuccessful upload, an attachment is still created in the wp database.
+Thats wrong.